serverless/serverless/docs/providers/aws/cli-reference/login.md

 # Login

-The `login` command logs users into the serverless dashboard.
+The `login` command logs users into the Serverless Framework Dashboard.

-It will create a new serverless platform account if one doesn't already exist.
+It will create a new Serverless Framework Org if one doesn't already exist.

 ```bash
 serverless login